 With the dosing chart clearly marked on all Glyde bottles, you know that you are giving each pet the precise amount of nutrients they need.

 There is a choice when it comes to nutritional supplements for your dog.
 Ask yourself if you would prefer giving them a hard pill, capsule or a soft chew?
-Pills and capsules are sometimes less expensive.
-But then you add in the cost of trying to cover up the unappealing product by purchasing pill pockets which can be expensive.
+Pills and capsules seem less expensive.
+However, if you add in the cost of trying to cover up the unappealing taste of the product by purchasing pill pockets, the cost adds up.

-Glyde comes as a soft chew.
+Glyde comes as a chew.
 Most dogs think it’s a treat.
-Plus, they come in heart-shaped size that can be broken in two.
+The added bonus of Glyde is they come in heart-shaped size, making it easier to cut or break it in two.
 It helps make sure you are giving the right amount for their weight and the right amount for the size of their mouths, depending on the breed of dog you have.

 The Glyde Difference